Best Reflective Gear for Running in the Dark

 OUR CHOICE: Coast Hi-Vis Lighted Vest LH150 V2

 The Coast Hi-Vis Lighted Vest LH150 V2 is the winner for best wearable lights in our Best Running Lights guide.
 We found they also work to illuminate a dog and we think if you are running with your dog, a safety light is an essential item.
-You can learn more in our Complete Guide on How to Run with Your Dog.
+You can learn more in our Complete Guide on How to Run with Your Dog and our Best Light-up Dog Collars guide.

 One thing we liked about the Coast Hi-Vis Lighted Vest is the clip lets you clip them onto just about anything.
 There are six different colored light settings, including a multi-colored light.
 The lights follow the length of the rope all around your torso, making them visible from any angle for better safety.